modernweb-dev/rocket/docs/docs/configuration/setupEleventyComputedConfig.md

 ```

 {% raw %}
-Now you can use everywhere {{ greeting }}.
+Now you can use {{ greeting }} everywhere.
 {% endraw %}
-And it will correctly replaced with a Welcome and the page title.
+And it will be correctly replaced with a Welcome and the page title.

 ## Default Available Configs